Samiul2024/Bills-Payment/README.md

 # PROJECT NAME : sBanking <br>
-# Project Theme : <br>
+# Project Theme :
 This is a Bill Management website that allows users to pay utility bills.
 Users can see the list of bills, such as electricity, gas, water, internet, etc. Those bills can be paid using their balance. <br>

-# Purpose : Trusted One Stop Online Banking Solution for everyone.
+# Purpose :
+Trusted One Stop Online Banking Solution for everyone.
 Saving Hassle And time of Bangladeshi People.<br>
 ## Live URL : https://bills-payment-1fa39.web.app/ <br>
+# Key features:
-# Key features:As a Bill Management website It allows users to pay utility bills.
+As a Bill Management website It allows users to pay utility bills.
 Users can see the list of bills, <br>such as electricity, gas, water, internet, etc. Those bills can be paid using their balance. <br>
-npm packages used:react, react-dom,react-router-dom,react-icons,firebase,react-countup,swiper<br>
+### npm packages used:
+react, react-dom,react-router-dom,react-icons,firebase,react-countup,swiper

-# Bills Payment Website Docs
+#### Bills Payment Website Docs
 To Pay bills you have to Go to pay bills page but before that you need to login first <br>
 If you are not registered you will be asked to register to our website first.<br>
 After successful registration you can login to out site you can also login using your Google Account easily.<br>